Bruin-Consulting/panda/README.md

 # panda
-Bruin Consulting website for clients and prospective students.
+Bruin Consulting website for clients and prospective consultants.